-Source: Ministry of Migration and Asylum, National Situation: Migrant and Refugee Issue, Situation as of 31 December 2023, available at https://tinyurl.com/3sa33edh
+Source: Ministry of Migration and Asylum, National Situation: Migrant and Refugee Issue, Situation as of31 December 2024 , available at: https://tinyurl.com/24ff357u

 It was initially planned that the five hotspot facilities would have a total capacity of 7,450 places.
 According to official data however, their capacity had increased to 13,338 places by the end of 2020.
 In 2021, the construction of the CCACs increased capacity to 15,934 places.
-In 2023, the nominal capacity of Samos, Kos and Leros CCACs, as well as of the CCAC of Lesvos appeared increased overnight in the statistics of the Ministry, reaching the total capacity of the CCAC to 17.737 places.
-However, doubts are raised as to whether the capacity of the infrastructures has been actually increased or whether this new capacity includes spaces not intended and suitable to accommodate people.
-In 2023, new arrivals have increased by 169% compared to 2022.
-By the end of the year, the steep increase of arrivals starting in late summer 2023 resulted in severe overcrowding of the CCACs.
+Increased arrivals in summer 2023, as of a 169% compared to 2022, lead to severe overcrowding of CCAC.On 28 September 2023 the nominal capacity of Samos, Kos and Leros CCACs, as well as of the CCAC of Lesvos appeared increased overnight in the statistics of the Ministry, reaching the total capacity of the CCAC to 17,737 places, without any clarification or change to the facilities to justify the expansion.The capacity of the infrastructures has not actually been increased while spaces totally in appropriate for housing were in use.
+By the end of 2024 the total capacity of the CCAC appeared to be 14,156 places in total, though the official "nominal" capacity and the facilities' "actual" capacity continue to differ significantly, especially in the case of Kos, where actual accommodation places are reduced to 1,513 due to the poor state and insufficient repair of the infrastructure, rendering several areas unfit for accommodation.

-In Lesvos, apart from the CCAC of Mavrovouni, the Controlled Temporary Accommodation Facility for asylum seekers of West Lesvos, which is located in the area of Megala Therma in West Lesvos (Kastelia), also operates as an autonomous structure since December 2020.
-It is noteworthy that the Administrator has been the only administrative staff in the facility.
+In Lesvos, in addition to the CCAC of Mavrovouni, the Controlled Temporary Accommodation Facility for asylum seekers of West Lesvos, which is located in the area of Megala Therma in West Lesvos (Kastelia), also operates as an autonomous structure since December 2020.
+It is noteworthy that the Administrator is the only administrative staff in the facility.
 Until November 2022, the structure operated as a quarantine structure and since then as an informal first reception "waiting area" for people arriving on the northern side of the island.
 The nominal capacity of the structure is 352 persons however the actual capacity is 160 persons.
 At the end of March 2023, the structure had reached its capacity.
 Newly arrived asylum applicants remained there for days, in some cases for more than two weeks, waiting in dire conditions to be transferred to the CCAC of Mavrovouni, without any official registration, without access to interpretation, legal or psychosocial assistance, without information on procedures and without the possibility to contact anyone outside the quarantine area, which could lead to arbitrary practices, such as pushback operations.
 Medical screening and NFIs were provided twice per week by MsF.
 Since late May 2023, all newcomers, regardless of their entry point, were transferred upon arrival directly to CCAC of Mavrovouni.

 Local communities, as well as local authorities have expressed their opposition against the creation of the new CCACI because they do not consider them necessary and because they have strong concerns both related to the degradation of the islands and the rights of newcomers.
 In Lesvos and Chios, several protests took place and citizens attempted to disrupt the construction of the centres.
 In Leros and Kos, criticism against the construction of the new facilities was expressed not only by local communities but also by the local authorities.
 The Mayors of both islands refused to attend the inauguration of the new centres.
-In 2021, the local authorities of both Leros and Samos challenged - yet with no success- the construction of new centres.
+In 2021, the local authorities of both Leros and Samos challenged – with no success – the construction of new centres.